Larpoux/tau_doc/pages/fs/fs_links/links_contribution.md

 ---
 title:  "Contributions"
-description: "We need you!"
 summary: "We need you!"
 permalink: fs-links_contribution.html
-sidebar: fs_sidebar
-tags: [contributions]
-keywords: Contributions
 ---

-# Contributions

-Flutter Sound is a free and Open Source project.
+## Flutter Sound is a free and Open Source project.

 Several contributors have already contributed to Flutter Sound.
 Specially :
 - @hyochan who is the Flutter Sound father
-- @salvatore373 who wrote the Track Player
-- @bsutton who wrote the UI Widgets
-- @larpoux who add several codec supports
+- @larpoux who is now the main Flutter Sound developer

-**We really need your contributions.**
+## We really need your contributions.**

+{% include important.html content="
+We greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.
 Pull Requests are welcome and will be considered very carefully.
+"%}